remap-cisreg/remap-pipeline/1.metadata/README.md

 for this experiment's serie.

 ### Output:
-A TSV by experiment containing : Replicat name, Short description found on ENA, Library type, if control, Download URL, md5.
+- A TSV by experiment containing :
+- Replicate name
+- Short description found on ENA
+- Library type
+- if control
+- Download URL
+- md5

 ### Command line:
 ```